This page explains how we work with you to review your English-medium school/kura.

 We work with you to evaluate how well things are going in your school/kura, then we help you to use the findings to decide your improvement plans and actions.

-We support you to develop your internal evaluation practice to evaluate and report on your own progress.
+We support you to strengthen your internal evaluation practice to evaluate and report on your own progress.

 How much and how often we work with you will reflect your strengths and focus for improvement.